 Mr Forbes Watson, 50, one of the best known figures in the British books industry, had been chief executive of Penguin in the UK for almost eight years with the company for 15 years.

-John Makinson, a Pearson board director who is the chairman and chief executive of Penguin on a worldwide basis, will take direct charge of the UK arm, which provides about one-third of Penguin's sales.
+John Makinson, a Pearson board director who is chairman and chief executive of Penguin on a world-wide basis, will take direct charge of the UK arm, which provides about a third of Penguin's sales.
 He said yesterday that Mr Forbes Watson's "departure follows genuine differences of view on the way forward" for the Penguin business.
 Those differences were not explained.

 Many titles were unavailable in shops for part of the year and the company was forced to incur million of pounds of extra costs in transporting books directly from printers to retailers.
 The good relationship that Penguin enjoyed with its authors was also damaged.
 Meg Geldens, an analyst at Invest Securities, said: "Somebody should be taking the blame for the mismanagement of the Rugby warehouse."